KhardanOne/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Model parameter tuning

-The model used an Adam optimizer, so the learning rate was not tuned manually (model.py line 57).
+The model uses an Adam optimizer, so the learning rate was tuned by that (model.py line 57).

 This is more or less my first iteration, and as it worked well, I didn't fine tune it too much.
-I tuned:
+I tuned only the following:
 * the number of epochs to decrease overtraining,
 * the dropout from the same reason
 * and the steering offset of left and right image input in order to balance between nervous wobbling of the car and unabilty to steear strong.